citp/privacy-policy-historical/h/hu/hun/hungryforhits.com.md

 **4\.
 To Whom We Disclose Information**

-Except as described in this Policy, we will not intentionally disclose the Personal Data or Client Data that we collect or store on the Service to third parties without the consent of the applicable Visitor, User or Client.
+Except to the site administrator and as described in this Policy, we will not intentionally disclose the Personal Data or Client Data that we collect or store on the Service to third parties without the consent of the applicable Visitor, User or Client.
 We may disclose information to third parties if you consent to us doing so, as well as in the following circumstances:

 **4.1 Unrestricted Information**.
 Any information that you voluntarily choose to include in a Public Area of the Service, such as on the public profile page, will be available to any Visitor or User who has access to that content.